 Child Inn provides love, shelter, security, nutrition and medical care.
 The children go to a local school and obtain skills training at Ladli, I-India’s vocational centre.
-They also learn social values and get emotional support by trained staff.
+They also learn social values and get emotional support through counselling.
 Resident staff live and work at Child Inn where they give the boys the focused care and attention that every growing child needs.

 home is located in the DCM suburb of Jaipur.
 Child Line is situated

 on its premises and I-India’s office is nearby.
 The staff includes